ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-cv/index.md

 title: CI/CD for your CV
 date: 2024-06-08
 draft: false
-description: Learn how to apply GitOps principals to your CV generation process
+description: Learn how to apply GitOps principals to your CV generation process.
 tags:
   - git
   - gitops